All Episodes

 Warren.

-Hey, long time listener, fourth-time caller.
+Hey, longtime listener, fourth-time caller.

 I spent a lot of time shouting at the radio, wanting you to get it right.

-And when you said that the they're letting the immigrants in to pay the Social Security, it came to me about six months ago why both parties want these guys to just come in here.
+And when you said that they're letting the immigrants in to pay the Social Security, it came to me about six months ago why both parties want these guys to just come in here.

 They want the tax money.